 Hardship Grants

 We believe that cost shouldn’t be a barrier to providing autistic children with access to the treatments and activities in need.
-For families in need, HMEA’s Autism Resource Central can provide a limited number of hardship grants to cover the costs of activities.
+For families in need, Autism Resource Center can provide a limited number of hardship grants to cover the costs of activities.
 Please contact Kris Carigilia for more information.

 Important Links and Resources